jodufra/unhibernate/README.md

 # unhibernate
-Class library that provides methods for interface mapping
+Class library that provides an API for interface mapping with NHibernate

+## In Development